Portuguese Macau

-Portuguese Macau (officially the Province of Macau until 1976, and then the Autonomous Region of Macau from 1976 to 1999) was a Portuguese colony that existed from the first official Portuguese settlement in 1557 to the end of colonial rule and the transfer of sovereignty over Macau to the People's Republic of China in 1999.
+Macau was under Portuguese rule from the establishment of the first official Portuguese settlement in 1557 until its handover to China in 1999.
 It comprised the Municipality of Macau and the Municipality of Ilhas.
 Macau was both the first and last European holding in China.

-Overview

 Macau's history under Portugal can be broadly divided into three distinct political periods.
 The first was the establishment of the Portuguese settlement in 1557 to 1849.
 The Portuguese had jurisdiction over the Portuguese community and certain aspects of the territory's administration but no real sovereignty.
 Next came the colonial period, which scholars generally place from 1849 to 1974.
-As Macau's importance among other territories grew within the Portuguese Empire, Portuguese sovereignty over Macau strengthened and became a constitutional part of Portuguese territory.
+As Macau's importance among other territories grew within the Portuguese Empire, Portuguese sovereignty over Macau strengthened and it became a constitutional part of Portuguese territory.
 Chinese sovereignty during this era was mainly nominal.
-Finally, the third was the transition period or post-colonial period, after the Carnation Revolution in 1974 until the handover in 1999.
+Finally, in the aftermath of the 12-3 incident in 1966, the third was the transition period or post-colonial period, after the Carnation Revolution in 1974 until the handover in 1999.

-Wu Zhiliang more specifically identified six periods:
+Wu Zhiliang, President of the Macau Foundation, more specifically identified six periods: